Prestart can be an exciting time when you're building - but it can get overwhelming and costly too. Here are ten tips to get the most out of prestart.

 The prestart phase of building is the final stage before construction begins on your home.
 Your prestart meeting, held with your builder, is your chance to make the final selections on the finishings of your home.

-During the prestart phase you will go through your electrical plan, the standard inclusions of your contract and make final building material changes.
+During the prestart phase you will go through your electrical plan, the standard inclusions of your contract, make final building material changes, and the upgrades that you may be eligible for.

-Sean (pictured), a Keystart team leader, went through the prestart process recently as he prepares to build his own home and is keen to share what he learnt through his experiences.
+Sean (pictured), a Keystart team leader, went through the prestart process while building his own home and is keen to share what he learnt through his experiences.

 Sean started his prestart with a lot of excitement.
 The building company he was using had a virtual showroom with 3D renders for each material he selected.